srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

 If they were light waves instead, their constructive interference would reveal bright spots on a reflective surface, and destructive would look like dim patches.

-Applications of the Fourier series spill into almost every domain - signal processing, image compression, shape recognition, analog transmission, noise cancellation, studying thermodynamic systems and fitting equations to datasets.
+Applications of the Fourier series spill into nearly every domain - signal processing, image compression, shape recognition, analog transmission, noise cancellation, studying thermodynamic systems and fitting equations to datasets.

-From this wide array of applications, we show our interest in the science of tracing ugly sketches.
+From this wide array of applications, we show our interest in the science of tracing crude sketches.

 ## Decomposing periodic functions.

-Imagine you had a machine that could scan any food item and display its recipe.
-Fourier series does exactly that, except for mathematical functions.

 The Fourier series of any periodic function \\(f(x)\\) with a frequency of \\(\omega_0\\) is described as: